Nature can help bring joy to the holiday season. You can create gifts to make money go further – and supplement your larder and decorations.

 If you missed out on foraging, you can still make your own spirits.
 Add orange peel, honey and spices to vodka; or try soaking unused coffee grounds in vodka for a real kick.
 Better yet if you still have foraged blackberries in the freezer: they make a great flavoured gin.

 Use twigs, feathers and other natural finds to make your own festive decor.
-Keep an eye out for mistletoe and holly too – but it’s apparently unlucky to bring ivy indoors so you may want to opt for fake ivy if you’re superstitious.
+Keep an eye out for holly and other berries too – but it’s apparently unlucky to bring ivy indoors so you may want to opt for fake ivy if you’re superstitious.
+Avoid poisonous berries if you have children or pets.

 Get planting bulbs too.
 They bring joy to springtime, and it’s also useful to have pretty pots of bulbs around to give as gifts.